Send the link below via email or IMCopy

 (the universe is contingent and God is necessary; the finite universe does not have the same attributes as the infinite God.)

-Directions: Find one real life example of each fallacy found in the media.
+Directions: Find one real life example of each fallacy in tfound in the media.
 Use the internet, TV, movies, or printed material to illustrate your real life example of each of the 20 fallacies.
 You must cite the source.